NVIDIA/cutlass/media/docs/code_organization.md

     util/                    # miscellaneous CUTLASS components
       *
     *                        # core vocabulary types and fundamental arithmetic operators

+  cute /                     # CuTe Layout, layout algebra, MMA/Copy atoms, tiled MMA/Copy
+    algorithm/               # Definitions of core operations such as copy, gemm, and operations on cute::tuples arch/                    # Bare bones PTX wrapper structs for copy and math instructions atom/                    # Meta-information either link to or built from arch/ operators mma_atom.hpp           # cute::Mma_Atom and cute::TiledMma
+      copy_atom.hpp          # cute::Copy_Atom and cute::TiledCopy
+      *sm*.hpp               # Arch specific meta-information for copy and math operations container/               # Core container types used across CuTe, namely, cute::tuple numeric/                 # CuTe's internal numerics implementation
+    *                        # Core library types such as Shape, Stride, Layout, Tensor, and associated operations
 ```

 See [Programming Guidelines](/media/docs/programming_guidelines.md) for further details about
 conventions and design patterns used throughout CUTLASS.

+## CuTe

+CuTe is a collection of C++ CUDA template abstractions for defining and operating on hierarchically multidimensional layouts of threads and data.
+CuTe provides `Layout` and `Tensor` objects that compactly packages the type, shape, memory space, and layout of data, while performing the complicated indexing for the user.
+This lets programmers focus on the logical descriptions of their algorithms while CuTe does the mechanical bookkeeping for them.
+With these tools, we can quickly design, implement, and modify all dense linear algebra operations.
+More documentation
+for CuTe can be found in [`/media/docs/cute/`](/media/docs/cute/).

 ## Tools